Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: LISA data modeling and analysis in SGWBinner

 We denote with $d_i(t)$ the three time-domain data streams, where $i$ runs over the channels of the TDI basis.
 For notational convenience, we model it as a real-valued function on the interval $\left[ -\tau/2, \tau/2\right]$ with $\tau$ being the duration of a data segment.
 Then, the Fourier transforms of the data streams are

 Throughout this paper (and also in the code), the data is assumed to be `perfect' residuals.
-That is, all transients including loud deterministic signals and glitches in the noise are assumed to be subtracted from the time stream through some appropriate methods within the LISA global fit scheme~\cite{Cornish:2005qw,Vallisneri:2008ye,MockLISADataChallengeTaskForce:2009wir,Littenberg:2023xpl, Strub:2024kbe, Katz:2024oqg}.
+That is, all loud deterministic signals and glitches in the noise are assumed to be subtracted from the time stream.
+This could be achieved through some appropriate methods within the LISA global fit scheme~\cite{Cornish:2005qw,Vallisneri:2008ye,MockLISADataChallengeTaskForce:2009wir,Littenberg:2023xpl, Strub:2024kbe, Katz:2024oqg} and the glitch subtraction methods~\cite{Robson:2018jly,Baghi:2021tfd,Spadaro:2023muy,Houba:2024tyn}.
 After this procedure, the data only contains the noise $\tilde{n}_i^{\nu}$ and the residual stochastic signals $\tilde{s}_i^{\sigma}$

 where $\nu, \sigma$ run over the different noise and signal components, respectively.
 Assuming that all these components obey stationary and Gaussian statistics, the ensemble average of the Fourier modes is characterized by